rickyHong/Vocab-Expansion-LLAMA-Wiki/SFT-script.md

 ### ⚠️Important⚠️

-**Due to frequent changes in the Peft library, this code is only applicable to specific versions of Peft.
+- **Due to frequent changes in the Peft library, this code is only applicable to specific versions of Peft.
 Please install [Peft commit id 13e53fc](https://github.com/huggingface/peft/tree/13e53fc) from source.
 Using other versions of Peft may result in undesirable training behavior and results.**

+### Training Procedure

 Enter the `scripts` directory of the project, and run `bash run_sft.sh` to start instruction fine-tuning (use a single GPU by default).
 Users should edit the script set value of parameters.
 The contents of `run_sft.sh` are as follows: